Autism Affect Motor Skill Development: What Parents Miss

 1-How does autism affect motor skill development?

-Autism may also increase the difficulty of children to acquire both big and small motors, such as using hands or running.
+Autism affect motor skill development may also increase the difficulty for children to acquire both big and small motor skills, such as using their hands or running.

 2-At what age do children with autism show motor delays?